acceradev/zelig/README.md

  * `observe`

 #### Record
-In `record` mode Zelig propagates all incoming requests to specified server.
+In `record` mode Zelig propagates all incoming requests to the specified server.
 Also it logs all request-response pairs.
 #### Serve
 In `serve` mode Zelig do not propagates incoming requests.
 Instead it returns previously recorded responses.
 Also it closes the connection on unknown requests.
 #### Playback
 In `playback` mode Zelig reads all recorded request-response pairs and send all requests again.
 Then it compares old and new responses and logs mismatches
 #### Observe
-In `observe` mode Zelig works like in `record` mode, however it also logs all unknown incoming requests and all mismatched responses.
+In `observe` mode Zelig works like in `record` mode, but it also logs all unknown incoming requests and all mismatched responses.

 ### How to use
 Zelig can be configured using some environment variables: